OwensAkpede/XJSX/README.md

-Due to the HTML standards we recommend example B, since both examples are rendered as comments in the HTML runtime😫.
+Due to the HTML standards we recommend example B, since both examples are rendered as comments in the HTML runtime.

 ## install